smart48/larak8/local/README.md

 ## Secrets

-We do have a secret to store MySQL and Redis data
+We do have a secret to store MySQL data

 ```
-kubectl apply -f local/secret/yml
+kubectl apply -f local/secret.yml
 ```